 Durant scores 38 points, Warriors beat Jazz to take 3-0 lead

-Golden State Warriors guard Stephen Curry looks at the scoreboard as he sits on the bench in the first half during Game 3 of the NBA basketball second-round playoff series against the Utah Jazz, Saturday, May 6, 2017, in Salt La... .
-Golden State Warriors' Stephen Curry and Kevin Durant talk in the first half during Game 3 of the NBA basketball second-round playoff series against the Utah Jazz, Saturday, May 6, 2017, in Salt Lake City.
+Golden State Warriors guard Stephen Curry and Utah Jazz center Boris Diaw, right, battle for a rebound in the first half during Game 3 of the NBA basketball second-round playoff series Saturday, May 6, 2017, in Salt Lake City. less Golden State Warriors guard Stephen Curry and Utah Jazz center Boris Diaw, right, battle for a rebound in the first half during Game 3 of the NBA basketball second-round playoff series Saturday, May 6, ... more Golden State Warriors guard Stephen Curry looks at the scoreboard as he sits on the bench in the first half during Game 3 of the NBA basketball second-round playoff series against the Utah Jazz, Saturday, May 6, 2017, in Salt Lake City.

 Add your comments below